KennethTrecy/web_template/README.md

 ```

 ### Syncing template
-To synchronize the files in this repository's history from the
+To synchronize the files in this repository's history from the template:
+1. Reset/rebase the `master` branch on any desired branch.
-template, run `./setup_codebase.ps1 -branch [branch you want to use from the template]`.
+2. Run `./setup_codebase.ps1 -branch [branch you want to use from the template]`.

 ## Notes
 It is optional to attribute this repository in other template/projects.